 Hello, Bonjour, Privet, I’m Sarah!
 Currently, I am a final year student at Bournemouth University studying Cyber Security!
 Together with Sophia I help run the Bournemouth University Computing and Security Society as the Vice President.
 I am also the Co-Host of Bournemouth 2600 a branch of the London 2600 group.

 In my spare time I work on different projects, but have a particular interest in Android, hardware, and mobile security.
 I won the prize for Best Rookie Track Talk at BSides London 2019, and have had the opportunity to run my first workshop at G3C 2019!
 My application is now in to potentially run a workshop at BSides London (fingers crossed) and I will soon be doing a talk for OWASP Dorset!

 I will be starting a graduate role in penetration testing in July 2020!

 To add to what already sounds like a beefy dating profile, in my spare time I enjoy running by the beach, baking anything sweet, eating anything sweet and I am working on my fitness journey.

 I’ve won a few awards in the meantime, including “Best Newcomer to Security” (2017), “Best New Security Blog” (2018), Highly Acclaimed “Rising Star” (2019) and most recently I have won “Cybersecurity Student of the Year” (2020).
-Outside of hax, I have a passion for cars – I own a GT86 and I’m currently building a drift-spec Mk1 MX5.
-I’m proud to be apart of SecQueens, where we can empower women in security – whilst promoting community support in welcoming new females into the industry.
+Outside of hax, I have a passion for cars – I own a GT86 and I partake in drifting with my trusty Mk1 MX5.
+I’m proud to be apart of SQ, where we can empower women in security – whilst promoting community support in welcoming new females into the industry.
 Diversity should be exercised and promoted within security, and as Acid Burn once said: “Never send a boy to do a woman’s job”.